 Activity 2: Apple stamping

-Read Blossom to Apple, reinforcing the phonics lesson from lesson 1.
+Read How Do Apples Grow?, reinforcing the phonics lesson from lesson 1.

 Activity 1: Apple Sorting Activity